A Short Description of vi

 Up and Running Fast, But Powerful

-Basic editing tasks with vi (opening a file, moving around, inserting text, deleting text, saving the file) can be learned in a few minutes, but mastering this editor will take much longer since it is relatively feature-rich and it can draw upon the full power of Unix, including regular expressions, reading the output of external commands, and allowing exernal commands to operate on the text being edited, as well as macros/key mapping, and ex line editor commands.
+Basic editing tasks with vi (opening a file, moving around, inserting text, deleting text, saving the file) can be learned in a few minutes, but mastering vi will take much longer since it is relatively feature-rich and it can draw upon the full power of Unix, including regular expressions, reading the output of external commands, and allowing exernal commands to operate on the text being edited, as well as macros/key mapping, and ex line editor commands. ex is another unix editor, completely command line-based.

 Bizarre and Incomprehensible...

-vi can seem rather bizarre, incomprehensible, and confusing to people just learning it, especially if they are used to single-mode editors such as the Aurora editor, emacs, the MS-DOS editor, Windows notepad/wordpad, xedit, Qedit/TSE, Multi-edit, Ultraedit, and the like.
+vi can seem rather bizarre, incomprehensible, and confusing to people just learning it, especially if they are used to single-mode editors such as the Aurora editor, emacs, the MS-DOS editor, Windows Notepad/Wordpad, Notepad++, xedit, Qedit/TSE, Multi-edit, Ultraedit, Sublime Text, and the like.
 I know it took me a while to get used to the h j k l cursor keys and switching back and forth between command mode and input mode using the escape key.
-At some point, however, if you have the right sort of sticktoitiveness eventually you stop thinking so much about the commands you are typing.
+At some point, however, if you have the right sort of patience eventually you stop thinking so much about the commands you are typing.
 At that point, you're off to the races.
+Movements and edits become second nature and ingrained in your fingers.

 ...or Fast and Efficient?

 vi can be a very fast and efficient editor once you get used to the way it works.
-I also like the idea that I can find vi on every Unix system I've come across (and I use at least four different Unix operating systems on three different platforms currently), that it is economical of system resources (such as RAM), that it can do a lot of editing in very few keystrokes (no mouse required), that it can edit huge files, and it can operate quite handily over slow modem or internet connections (which seems to be necessary more often than one would expect).
+I also like the idea that I can find vi on every Unix system I've come across (and at one point I used at least four different Unix operating systems for work), that it is economical of system resources (such as RAM), that it can do a lot of editing in very few keystrokes (no mouse required), that it can edit huge files, and it can operate quite handily over slow modem or internet connections (which seems to be necessary more often than one would expect, even today).

 At this site are some references and links of interest to vi users and the curious.
-I've included some screen shots of several popular vi clones, too, as at least some vee-eyes now offer GUI (graphical) interfaces with pull-down menus or button bars that might be of interest to a new generation of potential vi users.
+I've included some screen shots of several popular vi clones, too, because some vee-eyes now offer GUI (graphical) interfaces with pull-down menus or button bars that might be of interest to a new generation of potential vi users.
+See the links at the bottom of the page.
+Also see my Vim page.

 [Main] [vi Books] [vi Info Links] [vi Software Links] [vi Screen Shots]